minakamoto/pcshscr2023/webapp/handson-for-catchup/1st.md

 import React, { useState } from "react";
 import axios from "axios";

-// define PokemonContainer function
+// define PokemonContainer component
-// Everything that is related to the processing of the random image display in App.tsx is defined in this function. function PokemonContainer() {
+// Everything that is related to the processing of the random image display in App.tsx is defined in this component. function PokemonContainer() {
   interface Pokemon {
     name: string;